SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 ```

-We introduce a new global scope class `CGlobalScope`,A globalDictionary is basically a dictionary.
+We introduce a new global scope class `CGlobalScope`: a globalDictionary is basically a dictionary.

 ```
 Object << #CGlobalScope